vaut-io/bevae/src/content/en/articles/1-en-lifestyle-change.md

 The lessons we have learned from SDT encourage us to rethink the entire foundation of our clinical practice.
 It demands a total change in mindset: to stop taking on a parental role when working with patients.
 You are now their *lifestyle coach.* You want to help your patients achieve their goals, but you do not get to decide their goals for them.
 Don't enforce a hierarchy.

 Naturally, situations arise where it's not this obvious and clear-cut.
-If a patient surrendered all decision-making to you *of their own volition,* what should you do?
-You could respect their will and create their entire treatment plan for them, but would this be supporting their autonomy to the best of your ability?
+If a patient surrendered all decision-making to you of their own volition, what should you do?
+You could respect their will and create their entire treatment plan for them, but would this be the best way of supporting their autonomy and competence?

 Perhaps an even better solution would involve continuous education and encouraging the patient to experiment and take control of their own health.
 Not every patient will respond well to this right away (especially if they have been conditioned to be passive) but it's a good long-term target.